 10. QUINTUPLE PLANETARY GROUPING (SEPTEMBER, 2040)

 It’s the so-called Grand planet conjunction, which will occur on September 2040.
 The most important day will be September 8, when the crescent Moon will pass by Saturn closely.
 The event, when all the planets are grouped in the sky is called the quintuple planetary grouping and includes all the planets visible by the naked eye.
 Recently I showed you a few periods throughout the 2021-2030 decade when an observer will be able to watch all the visible planets in the sky at the same moment.
 Events such as this will occur also in the 2031-2040 decade, although the point is, that all these planets are separated far away from each other and usually spread along the ecliptic line across almost the entire sky or at least a two/third of the sky, like in June 2022.
 The quintuple planetary grouping is the event, in which all the visible planets from ancient times aren’t located throughout the entire sky, but they appear to be grouped quite close to each other.
-As far a the calculations are concerned, this separation is not bigger than 40°, however predominantly it doesn’t exceed 25°(Meis, Meeus, 1994).
+As far as the calculations are concerned, this separation is not bigger than 40°, however predominantly it doesn’t exceed 25°(Meis, Meeus, 1994).
 The September 2040 occurrence is so unique because all the planets will be grouped within just 9°19′!.
-The last similar gathering was observed on February 14, 1186, with separation, just 8°52′ and there is no closer approach than 10 degrees before AD 2735.
+The last similar gathering was observed on February 14, 1186, with a separation, just 8°52′ and there is no closer approach than 10 degrees before AD 2735.
 You can imagine then how extremely rare this event is.
 For the sake of curiosity, the closest quintuple planetary grouping was observed in BC1952 and it was barely 4°20′.

 The last quintuple planetary grouping occurred on May 17, 2000, when the total separation was 19°28′.
 The next one afterward will be observed in 2060.

 Unfortunately, the northern hemisphere won’t be favorable for watching the formidable trapezium in the sky.
 All of the bodies will set shortly after the Sun.
 The civil twilight might completely outshine objects such as Mercury, Mars, or Saturn.
-The closest latitude, which can ake our observation successful is around 20° north.
-Combining it with the closest approach the crescent Moon to Saturn, we should consider the middle Atlantic locations (Canary Islands, Cape Verde) (Pic.
+The closest latitude, which can make our observation successful is around 20° north.
+Combining it with the closest approach of the crescent Moon to Saturn, we should consider the middle Atlantic locations (Canary Islands, Cape Verde) (Pic.
 19).

 - de Meis S., Meeus J., 1994, Quintuple planetary groupings – Rarity, historical events and popular beliefs, (in:) Journal of the British Astronomical Association, vol.104, no.6, p.293-297